Buddy system

 The buddy system is a procedure in which two individuals, the "buddies", operate together as a single unit so that they are able to monitor and help each other.

-As per Merriam-Webster, the first known use of the phrase "buddy system" goes as far back as 1942.
+As per Merriam-Webster, the first known use of the phrase "buddy system" goes back to 1942.
 Webster goes on to define the buddy system as "an arrangement in which two individuals are paired (as for mutual safety in a hazardous situation).”

-The buddy system is basically working together in pairs in a large group or alone.
-Both the individuals have to do the job.
-The job could be to ensure that the work is finished safely or the skill/learning is transferred effectively from one individual to the other.

 Advantages

 In adventurous or dangerous activities, where buddies are often required, the main benefit of the system is improved safety; each may be able to prevent the other from becoming a casualty or rescue the other in a crisis.

 When this system is used as part of training or the induction of newcomers to an organization, the less experienced buddy learns more quickly from close and frequent contact with the experienced buddy than when operating alone.

+Disadvantages

+The buddy system can produce an unrealistic sense of security.
+Some hazards can overwhelm two people at the same time, and since there tends to be an assumption that this will not happen, this can cause delays in necessary response.
+There may also be complacency where both persons assume that the other is more alert, aware and careful than they actually are.
+A further factor is that the system can be very inefficient, requiring the presence of a second person on jobs where one person would be adequate.